HIERONYMUS FRANCKEN II (1578-1623)

 Anonymous Sale, Bamfords Auctioneers & Valuers, Derby, U.K., 24.03.2021, Lot 288 (as Italian Old Master School)

 That date places the Antwerp painting four years later in Francken's career than his Parable of the Wise & Foolish Virgins, an oil painting now in the State Hermitage Museum in St Petersburg.
-The Hermitage’s picture is a further example of particular importance in deciphering the relationship between drawings and paintings by Hieronymus: the painting is now accompanied in the collection by a preliminary drawn study, similar to the present work, although heavily heightened with bodycolour.
+The Hermitage’s picture is a further example of particular importance in deciphering the relationship between drawings and paintings by Hieronymus, as it is now accompanied in the collection by a preliminary drawn study, similar to the present work, although heavily heightened with bodycolour.
 The drawing was sold at Sotheby's, New York, Old Master Drawings, 24.01.2014, Lot 13, and was donated to the Hermitage shortly after.
 The Hermitage's 2015 Annual Report notes, 'Hieronymus Francken II's graphic works survive in single examples and are exeptional collectors' rarities' [2].

 Hieronymus Francken the Younger was born into the renowned Francken dynasty of artists, one of the best-known artistic families in the South Netherlands of the mid-16th to early 18th centuries.
 Hieronymus studied first under his father, Frans Francken the Elder, and then under his uncle, Ambrosius.
 He may also have worked for some time in the studio of his namesake uncle, Hieronymus the Elder, who was court painter to the King and Queen of France.